open-edge-insights/eii-azure-bridge/README.md

     This script will populate the values in the `.env` file including the account key.

-6. Generate an Azure IoT Hub deployment manifest
+7. Generate an Azure IoT Hub deployment manifest

     ```sh
-    $ ./tools/generate-deployment-manifest.sh example EISAzureBridge SimpleSubscriber ia_video_ingestion
+    $ ./tools/generate-deployment-manifest.sh example EISAzureBridge SimpleSubscriber ia_video_ingestion ia_video_analytics
     ```

     > **NOTE:** If you are using Azure Blob Storage, include `AzureBlobStorageonIoTEdge`
     > in the argument list above.

     > **NOTE:** When you run the command above, it will pull some values from your
-    > EIS `docker_setup/.env` file.
+    > EIS `build/.env` file.
 Make sure to see the EIS README for what to
     > set in that file.

     The above command will generate two files: `./example.template.json` and